Propagation of minimality in the supercooled Stefan problem: Introduction

+Part of the motivation for studying the concept of minimal solutions was the question whether one could more easily prove propagation of chaos using this concept, as the methods employed in \cite{delarue2019global} are not easily applicable to more general driving processes and initial conditions.
+While we believe that the methods presented here can be generalized in many ways, we only prove propagation of chaos with a perturbed initial condition (see Theorem \ref{thm:pertpropagation}), and still rely on the uniqueness result of \cite{delarue2019global} to obtain ``propagation of minimality'' for the unperturbed system.
+However, if the minimal solution of the McKean--Vlasov equation were stable under additive perturbations of the initial condition, our methods would yield full propagation of chaos.
+We formulate this as a conjecture at the end of the paper.

+Our results also allow to exploit iteration \eqref{eq:iteration} for numerical purposes (for more on numerical methods for this problem, see \cite{kaushansky2019simulation}, \cite{kaushansky2020convergence} and \cite{lipton2019semi}).
+Applying a time-discretziation and iteratively solving first-passage time problems as in \cite[p.230]{peskir2006optimal}, one can calculate the minimal (and thus physical) solution numerically.
+Figure \ref{fig:iterationandheatmap} illustrates an implementation of this method.
+Rigorously establishing convergence of this scheme is however nontrivial and beyond the scope of this article.

-In the following let us summarize the main contributions of the current article. \begin{itemize} \item Global continuity of the operator $\Gamma$ defined in \eqref{eqdef:Gamma} (Proposition \ref{thm:Gammacont}), which as a consequence yields representations of the minimal solution to the McKean--Vlasov problem \eqref{eq:mckeanproblem} as fixed-point iterations (Proposition~\ref{lem:miniterationinfty}).
-We also obtain similar results for the particle system (Lemma~\ref{lem:miniteration}). \item A general tightness result in the $M_1$ topology for stochastic processes that can be decomposed into a continuous and a non-decreasing \cadlag process (Theorem~\ref{thm:Dinftytightness}). \item (Perturbed) Propagation of minimality (Theorem~\ref{thm:pertpropagation} and Theorem~\ref{cor:propmin}) via the trilogy of arguments consisting of tightness with respect to Skorokhod's $M_1$ topology (Corollary~\ref{cor:tightness}), convergence of olutions (Proposition~\ref{thm:finitedimconvergence}) and identification of the limit (Section 6), which involves an argument proving that limit points of minimal solutions to the perturbed particle system are minimal solutions to the McKean--Vlasov equation (Proposition \ref{thm:optproblemconv}). \item The physical nature of the minimal solution and hence global existence of physical solutions whenever the initial condition is integrable (Theorem~\ref{thm:minimalisphysical}). \item Uniqueness of the limit points of the particle system for almost all deterministic initial conditions (Theorem~\ref{thm:almostpropagation}). \end{itemize}
+In the following let us summarize the main contributions of the current article. \begin{itemize} \item A general tightness result in the $M_1$ topology for stochastic processes that can be decomposed into a continuous and an increasing \cadlag process (Theorem~\ref{thm:Dinftytightness}). \item (Perturbed) Propagation of minimality (Theorem~\ref{thm:pertpropagation} and Theorem~\ref{cor:propmin}) via the trilogy of arguments consisting of tightness with respect to Skorokhod's $M_1$ topology (Corollary~\ref{cor:tightness}), convergence of solutions (Proposition~\ref{thm:finitedimconvergence}) and identification of the limit (Section~\ref{sec:identification}). \item The physical nature of the minimal solution and hence global existence of physical solutions whenever the initial condition is integrable (Theorem~\ref{thm:minimalisphysical}). \end{itemize}